xaix1999/bitburner/README.md

 These are some scripts I use to autoexec hacks to autogen cash in this game.

-There are scripts from others that i have modified in order to "better" run in my playthrough.
+There are scripts from others that I have modified in order to "better" run in my playthrough.
 Your mileage may vary.

 *Stocks & Hacknets seem to not be as profitable as I hoped.